-It is located. inside There is an animal orphanage at the conservancy.
+It is located inside Mt Kenya Safari Club.
+There is an animal orphanage at the conservancy.
 The orphanage is a unique facility to give orphaned, injured, neglected, abused or frightened wild animals a second chance.
 It provides shelter and professional care with the goal to release the creatures back into the wild where they belong.

 3. Sheldrick Wildlife Trust

 Sheldrick Wildlife Trust is a leading conservation organization that rescues and rehabilitates orphaned infant elephants and rhinos in East Africa.
 It also puts up the animals for adoption.
 The nursery is located inside the western end of Nairobi National Park.

 The sanctuary hosts an animal orphanage that provides care and shelter to orphaned or injured animals.
 The management of the sanctuary offers the opportunity to volunteer alongside their professionals at the animal orphanage.
 It is located inside Maralal Safari Lodge.

 The sanctuary is located at Namunyak Wildlife Conservancy in the north of Sereolipi in Samburu County.
 It is the first community-owned and run elephant orphanage in Africa.
 The sanctuary which was established in 2016 takes in orphaned and abandoned elephants calves with the aim of releasing them back into the wild herds adjoining Reteti.

 The sanctuary is located on the shores of Lake Victoria in Kisumu City.
 It conserves impalas (the rare Sitatunga antelope), buffalos, giraffes, cheetahs and several primate species.